-The Waste Sorting and Transfer Facility will contain a large storage building, workshop, admin facilities and car parking.
+The Waste Sorting and Transfer Facility will contain a large waste processing building and car parking.

 You can also see how the proposed facility would look from the South Downs National Park.
 This image form part of our visual impact assessment, which will be included with other viewpoints as part of our planning application.
-View Planning Application
+View viewpoints from the SDNP

 Both facilities have been designed to minimise noise where possible.
 Site management procedures will be adopted to manage this.